White Sox vs. Rangers Player Props Betting Odds

 Vaughn Stats

-- Vaughn has picked up a hit in six games in a row.
-In his last 10 games he is hitting .275 with a home run, a walk and five RBI.
+- Vaughn takes a seven-game streak with at least one hit into this one.
+During his last 10 outings he is hitting .256 with a home run, a walk and five RBI.

 Vaughn Recent Games